tay4real/rt-agentic-ai-cert-week2/README.md

 ## Key Features

-- **Modular Prompt Builder:** Construct prompts from reusable components defined in YAML configuration
+- 🧩 **Modular Prompt Builder**
+  Construct prompts from reusable components like role, constraints, tone, and goals.
-- **Reasoning Strategy Integration:** Easily swap between Chain of Thought, ReAct, and Self-Ask techniques
-- **Real Examples:** See prompt engineering concepts applied to publication summarization and LinkedIn post creation
-- **Output Generation:** Automatically save constructed prompts and LLM responses for comparison

-## How It Works

-The `prompt_builder.py` module takes YAML configurations and builds structured prompts.
-You can:

-- Mix and match prompt components (role, constraints, style, goals)
-- Add reasoning strategies with a single configuration line
-- Generate prompts for different tasks using the same framework
-- Compare outputs to see the impact of different prompt designs
+- 🧠 **Reasoning Techniques**
+  Integrate CoT, ReAct, and Self-Ask patterns into your prompts with a single config line.

+- 🛠️ **Hands-On Output Parsing**
+  Generate and validate structured output using both prompt-based and model-native methods.

+- 🔗 **Function Chaining Framework**
+  Chain modular steps to build robust, maintainable AI pipelines.

+- 🔍 **Vector Search Implementation**
+  Build a retrieval system using real embeddings and ChromaDB.

+* 🔍 **Intro to RAG**
+  Introduction to Retrieval-Augmented Generation.

 ## License